Brown sugar vs Honey - Health, Nutrition and Baking Comparison

-Brown sugar is mostly deprived of vitamin although trace amounts of vitamin B complex can be measured.
+Brown sugar is mainly deprived of vitamins, although we can measure trace amounts of the vitamin B complex.
 However, this amount is close to negligible.

-Honey, on the other hand, has 0.5mg of vitamin C per 100g, as a matter of fact, relative to the quantity consumed this amount of vitamin C is not very remarkable but also not negligible.
+Honey, on the other hand, has 0.5mg of vitamin C per 100g.
+Relative to the quantity consumed, this amount of vitamin C is not very remarkable but also not negligible.

 Mineral content comparison

-Brown sugar contains 83mg of calcium and the daily requirement for calcium is on average 1000mg.
+Brown sugar contains 83mg of calcium, and the daily requirement for calcium is 1000mg.
 Brown sugar also contains some amounts of manganese, iron, and potassium.

-Brown sugar is composed of pure carbohydrates of which mainly are sugars, this is the main factor in increasing blood sugar levels, therefore, during diabetes it is best to avoid it.
+Brown sugar is composed of pure carbohydrates, mainly sugars, which are the main factor in increasing blood sugar levels.
+Therefore, during diabetes, it is best to avoid it.

-Honey in moderate amounts has proven to provide glycemic control and protection against diabetes complications on the body organs in patients suffering from diabetes type 2.
+Honey in moderate amounts has proven to provide glycemic control and protection against diabetes complications on the body organs in patients suffering from type 2 diabetes.
 (1)

-A study showed that mixing low amounts of honey with metformin, which is the most prescribed drug for diabetes, has proven to enhance its effects.
+A study showed that mixing low amounts of honey with metformin, the most prescribed drug for diabetes, has enhanced its effects.
 (2)

-These are due to active compounds present in honey, however, the amount of sugar causes an increase in blood sugar levels, this is why lower amounts of honey are recommended so that the levels of sugar do not exceed red mark levels.
+These are due to active compounds present in honey; however, the amount of sugar causes an increase in blood sugar levels.
+This is why lower amounts of honey are recommended so that the sugar levels do not exceed red mark levels.

 Consumption of high sugars, including brown sugar, increases the risk of obesity.
-This is mainly due to developing leptin resistance, which is resistance to the hunger hormone.
-Thus making the individual more hungry and feel full less often.
+The increase in the risk is mainly due to developing leptin resistance, which is resistance to the hunger hormone.
+Thus making the individual more hungry and feel full less often (7).

-Honey has proven to reduce risks of obesity and mostly fat deposition when was used as an alternative to sugars.
-(6)
+Honey is proven to reduce obesity and fat deposition risks when used as an alternative to sugars.
+(8)

-Brown sugar has proven to develop a certain dependency on humans.
+Brown sugar has proven to develop a specific dependency on humans.
 This was observed on the neurologic levels.
-To call this behavior addiction has yet to be labeled in the field of science.
+Call this behavior addiction has yet to be labeled in the field of science.
 However, data aggregates and leans over the definition of addiction when it comes to sugar.
-(7)
+(9)